 Harrison is a tiny city located in the state of Idaho.
 With a population of 225 people and just one neighborhood, Harrison is the 135th largest community in Idaho.
-Harrison has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Harrison was built prior to World War II, making it one of the older and more historic cities in the country.

 Harrison is a decidedly white-collar city, with fully 88.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Harrison is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Harrison who work in teaching (25.24%), community and social services (14.56%), and office and administrative support (9.71%).